 Blood Tests (Phlebotomy)

-- You will be given a cotton-wool pad to put pressure on the site of the injection, which stops any bleeding and should prevent bruising but this can occasionally occur.
+A sample of blood is taken and the needle is removed.
+You will be given a cotton-wool pad to press on the site, which stops further bleeding and should prevent bruising (though bruises sometimes do happen).

 The results can help detect health problems in early stages, when treatments or lifestyle changes